 The PhoneSoap Kickstarter project is accepting funding and pre-payment for sanitizing chargers through May 2, 2012.
 PhoneSoap has an anticipated delivery date of August 2012.

 2013 Update: PhoneSoap funding was successful.
-Follow the link below to buy yours now directly from the PhoneSoap online store.
+Follow the link below to buy yours directly.